JadM133/Mckinsey_solver/README.md

 The purpose of this tiny library is to solve the Mckinsey environment problem using python.

-# Installation:

-pip install mckinsey_solver (you might want to copy the igithub link)

 # Notes for use:

 - The example here is the one given in https://www.youtube.com/watch?v=4xpbD218sos.
 I just added a sixth animal to show that the code will take all available combinations of 5 animals.
 I advise that you try running the different scenarios discussed in the video within the code and make sure you get the same outcomes.